Moonsong-Labs/double-zero/README.md

 ## ⚙️ Components

-Double Zero consists of three main components.
+Private Validium consists of three main components.
 Below, we'll cover the rationale behind these choices and their
 implications:

 1. [**Validium Chain**](#️-why-validium)